Alan J. Auerbach: Career

-Other leadership roles include President of the Western Economic Association International, and as President of the National Tax Association.
-During this time, he was awarded the Daniel M. Holland Medal for lifetime contributions to the study and practice of public finance.
+Auerbach is a Distinguished Fellow of the American Economic Association.

+He was awarded the Daniel M. Holland Medal for lifetime contributions to the study and practice of public finance.

-Notable recognition of Auerbach's work also resulted in his 2021 award of the Order of the Rising Sun, bestowed by the government of Japan for his distinguished contribution to the field of economics.
+Auerbach work also resulted in his 2021 award of the Order of the Rising Sun, bestowed by the government of Japan for his distinguished contribution to the field of economics.
 In May 2022, he was presented the certificate of decoration by Minister Daishiro Yamagiwa at the Japan Consulate-General in San Francisco, California.

 Auerbach, in 2022, receiving the certificate of decoration of the Order of the Rising Sun from Daishiro Yamagiwa, Minister of State for Economic and Fiscal Policy, Japan.